-Balanced expertise on the board of directors steers the organization from multiple perspectives.
-Balance can be achieved with experts on larger community… Read More . . .
+Balanced expertise on the board of directors steers the organization from multiple perspectives.… Read More . . .
 “Outside Experts on the Board of Directors” A blog post on the tyranny of homeowners association boards sparked a chord of frustration and disdain in me this morning.
 The blog post was by Jonathan Nettler, “The Tyranny of America’s Homeowners Associations,” on the Planitizen website, “a public-interest information exchange for the urban planning, design, and development community.”

 Nettler’s post selectively quotes a post by Kaid Benfield, “Coercion by Contract: How Homeowners Associations Stifle Expression, Sustainablity” on the Natural Resources Defense Council site… Read More . . .
 “Homeowner Association Boards (HOA)” Q: Discussions of consensus on cohousing discussion lists seem to be focused on or limited to facilitated, time-bound, decision-making events rather than building a culture of relationships in a community.
 Is this intentional?

 Questions about consensus generally do focus on the technicalities and problems of using consensus to make decisions in meetings.
 And building community is one objective of using consensus because it ensures that the interests of everyone will be taken into consideration.
 However,… Read More . . .
 “Consensus: Community or Decision-Making” Q: How can a developing cohousing community protect itself from a member who joins and immediately wants to review all the policies?